amitnovick/RirePE/Packet/TCP_API_DOCUMENTATION.md

 - Format messages (encode/decode) do **not** require responses
 - If `ENABLE_BLOCKING=0` (default), no response is needed at all
 - Server will hang if response is not sent in blocking mode
+- Block/allow responses are sent as **raw bytes** (not framed) for compatibility

+#### b) Future Extensions

+The bidirectional protocol enables future enhancements such as:
+- **Command injection**: Send custom packets to inject into game
+- **DLL control**: Start/stop packet capture, change filters
+- **Real-time modification**: Send modified packet data back to DLL

+These features would require DLL-side implementation to process incoming framed messages in the `TCPCommunicate()` function (PacketTCP.cpp:25).

 ### 4. Complete Client Example